June 2022 Afghanistan earthquake: International response

 The Afghan community in Australia took to social media to appeal for funding.
 Over A$5 thousand was raised within a few hours of the appeal.
 Wahidullah Waissi, the ambassador of Afghanistan to Australia, said the Australian government should "donate generously".
 The Australian government pledged to donate A$5 million.
 Penny Wong, Australia's Foreign Minister, said it was part of the A$140 million Australia pledged to Afghanistan since September 2021.

 Two Iranian aircraft arrived at Khost International Airport carrying aid, including food, tents and carpets to be distributed.
 A third consignment of humanitarian aid was flown into Kabul the following day.
 The head of the Iranian Red Crescent Society said the organization was ready to provide relief, medical assistance and rescue efforts to the affected parties.

 The United Arab Emirates supplied 30 metric tonnes of relief on the instructions of UAE President Mohamed bin Zayed Al Nahyan.
 On 3 July, the nation provided an additional 16 metric tonnes of medical equipments.
 Three aircraft carrying a 1,000 m3 field hospital, 75 beds and two operating halls arrived in Khost.

 The Chinese Foreign Ministry offered its condolences and said the nation was ready to provide emergency assistance to Afghanistan.
 The country also vowed US$7.5 million in aid, tents, towels and beds.
 The Ministry of Foreign Affairs said it would deliver US$7.5 million worth of humanitarian relief for the victims.
-Six Y-20 transport aircraft arrived in Kabul on 28 June to deliver 105 tonnes of humanitarian aid.
+Six Xi'an Y-20 transport aircraft arrived in Kabul on 28 June to deliver 105 tonnes of humanitarian aid.
 The ambassador of China to Afghanistan said seven Chinese aircraft would deliver supplies.
 The Chinese Ambassador to Afghanistan also provided 18 tons of supplies and US$200 thousand to the Afghan Red Crescent Society.

 The United Kingdom's government pledged to provide £2.5 million for immediate life-saving assistance.
 Twenty tonne of food and medicine was supplied by Turkmenistan.
 An additional 74 tons of aid was provided by Uzbekistan.
 A Pakistani Lockheed AC-130 and Qatari aircraft arrived at Khost Airport to deliver aid.
 The Qatari aircraft originated from Al Udeid Air Base carrying 13 tonnes of aid.
 IsraAid said it would deliver important medical supplies.
 About €10 thousand worth of aid was supplied by the Hungarian government and the Hungarian Ecumenical Charity, according to the foreign minister.
 According to the OCHA, the government of Austria pledged €7 million in aid that would be directed to aid organizations to prevent "misuse by the Taliban".